sildenafil (Oral route)Pronunciation

 The presence of other medical problems may affect the use of sildenafil.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Abnormal penis, including a curved penis or birth defects or
+- Abnormal penis, including a curved penis or birth defects of the penis—Chance of problems occurring may be increased and sildenafil should be used with caution in these patients.

 - Coronary artery disease or